PlumyCat/func-Office-Word-MCP-Server/README.md

 ## Microsoft Entra application permissions (Graph)

-For the Word → PDF conversion via Microsoft Graph and SharePoint, create an app registration in Microsoft Entra ID and grant the following Application permissions (admin consent required):
+For the Word → PDF conversion via Microsoft Graph and SharePoint, create an app registration in Microsoft Entra ID and grant the following Application permissions (admin consent required).
+This approach does not require the `docx2pdf` library:

 - Files.ReadWrite.All
 - Sites.ReadWrite.All